vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 south-east of Thanesar) V. 83.
 86 Pbalgu--(r.) flows towards the north

 past the town of Gayā and ultimately joins a branch of the Panpūn.
 Vide District Gazetteer of Gayā p.
 8. Ag.
 115. 27 derives it from phala and go (yasmin phalati srir-gaur-va Kamadhenur-jalam mahi: Drstiram yadikam yasmāt Phalgutirtham na phalguvat).
 Va 111.
-16 says it is superior to Gangā since the latter is only water from the foot of Vişnu while the former is Adi-Gadadhara himself, Vide pp. 648 n, 653, 660 n,
+16 says it is superior to Gangā since the latter is only water from the foot of Viṣnu while the former is Adi-Gadadhara himself, Vide pp. 648 n, 653, 660 n,

 661-62, 664 n Phalguna--Bh.
 VII.
 14, 31, 3, 79, 18